CBHue/HashcatHerder/README.md

 # HashcatHerder
-This is a set it an forget it hashcat wrapper written in python3. it loops over a set of wordlists untill it cracks all the passwords or runs out of cycles thru all the wordlists.
+This is a set it an forget it hashcat wrapper written in python3. it loops over a set of wordlists untill it cracks all the passwords or cycles thru all the wordlists.

 usage: HashcatHerder.py [-h] [-f Hash FILE] [-m MODE] [-p potfile] [-r]
                         [--dbcheck HASH] [--rulesOnly] [--rulesPlus]